AugurProject/augur-core/README.md

 - [Some notes on worst-case-loss/value-at-risk](https://github.com/AugurProject/augur-core/blob/master/tests/wcl.txt)

-### Verifying the rep contract on mainnet
+### Verifying the REP contract on the main Ethereum network

+On Augur, each [Universe](https://etherscan.io/address/0xe991247b78f937d7b69cfc00f1a487a293557677) has a [Reputation Token Contract](https://etherscan.io/address/0x1985365e9f78359a9b6ad760e32412f4a445e862) that is created by the Universe, which is uniquely associated with that Universe.
+The Reputation token contract is technically a ["Delegator" Contract](https://github.com/AugurProject/augur-core/blob/master/source/contracts/libraries/Delegator.sol), which simply calls through to its delegation target contract, the [Verified Reputation Token Contract](https://etherscan.io/address/0x6c114b96b7a0e679c2594e3884f11526797e43d1).

-You can verify that the rep token contract contract is a Delegator by verifying the ReputationTokenFactory is what created the contract.
+You can verify that the REP token contract contract is a `Delegator` by verifying the `ReputationTokenFactory` is what created the contract.

-To do this go to the new rep contract [https://etherscan.io/address/0x1985365e9f78359a9b6ad760e32412f4a445e862].
-Then go to its creator [https://etherscan.io/address/0x8fee0da3a35f612f88fb58d7028d14c7d99a3643].
-Then click on internal transactions and you'll see this https://etherscan.io/tx/0x44c09f8eeff886723b79890e14743192a8c8d8a8eac158ed17600c94e502cce8 transaction which creates the initial universe.
+To do this, go to the new REP contract [0x1985365e9f78359a9b6ad760e32412f4a445e862](https://etherscan.io/address/0x1985365e9f78359a9b6ad760e32412f4a445e862).
+Then go to its creator [0x8fee0da3a35f612f88fb58d7028d14c7d99a3643](https://etherscan.io/address/0x8fee0da3a35f612f88fb58d7028d14c7d99a3643).
+Then click on internal transactions and you'll see this [0x44c09f8eeff886723b79890e14743192a8c8d8a8eac158ed17600c94e502cce8](https://etherscan.io/tx/0x44c09f8eeff886723b79890e14743192a8c8d8a8eac158ed17600c94e502cce8) transaction which creates the initial universe.

-Then click on internal on that page and you'll see here https://etherscan.io/tx/0x44c09f8eeff886723b79890e14743192a8c8d8a8eac158ed17600c94e502cce8#internal that that contract created the rep token contract.
+Then click on internal on that page and (you'll see here) [https://etherscan.io/tx/0x44c09f8eeff886723b79890e14743192a8c8d8a8eac158ed17600c94e502cce8#internal] that that contract created the REP token contract.

-You can verify that the Rep Token contract is delegating to the verified Rep Token Contract Target by calling lookup on the Controller https://etherscan.io/address/0xb3337164e91b9f05c87c7662c7ac684e8e0ff3e7#readContract with the string ReputationToken
+You can verify that the REP Token contract is delegating to the verified REP token contract target by calling lookup on the (Controller)[https://etherscan.io/address/0xb3337164e91b9f05c87c7662c7ac684e8e0ff3e7#readContract] with the string `ReputationToken`.